 Also, making aliens bitterly regret the idea of plotting against Earth.

-- Game binaries for Linux, Mac OS X (WIP) and Windows
+- Game binaries for Linux, Windows and console terminal screen reader (on Linux)

 - Bug reports

 - Engine development documentation